-    TeamSnap will be used to track attendance which is a requirement of participation, so please be sure to update your availability for each practice and ensure parent contact info is accurate.
+TeamSnap will be used to track attendance and screening which is a requirement of participation, so please be sure to update your availability for each practice and ensure parent contact info is accurate.

 Players will be encouraged to sanitize regularly in conjunction with water breaks through practices and are encouraged to keep a personal supply of sanitizer and wipes in their gear bags.